Office of Admissions

 Dean of Students

-- Supporting the Teaching and Learning at Leech Lake Tribal College
+- Supporting teaching, learning and instruction at Leech Lake Tribal College

 Dean of Students